What is UX research?

 In an industry where the user is key to the brand’s success, research is of immeasurable importance.
-UX research envelops an assortment of analytical techniques used to add context and build understanding around users and their experiences with products.
+UX research methods envelop an assortment of analytical techniques used to add context and build understanding around users and their experiences with products.
 To design experiences with users in mind, we need to conduct research that tells us who the person is, in what context they would use a product or a service, and what they need from a product or a service.

 Mr. X is a chef, who is looking to expand the menu at his cafe, Burger Base, located near the Winderberg University campus in Pune.
 He has been serving the University students for a decade now but has not been making profits like he used to.
 Despite the business being the same, his accountant is unable to justify why the losses are increasing exponentially.
 He resorts to spending some time to understand his customers and tries taking up different approaches to get answers to his questions.